Audi A1: A1 Sportback concept (2008)

 The A1 Sportback concept is a five-door hatchback based on the Audi A1 project quattro, with longer body of 3.99 m, 1.4-litre TFSI engine rated at 150 PS at 5,500 rpm and 240 Nm at 1,600-2,400 rpm, S tronic dual-clutch transmission, electric motor rated at 27 PS and 150 Nm driving the front wheels, ESP-controlled active front differential lock, lithium-ion batteries, a two-part spoiler with a striking centre groove integrated into the rear window, Daytona Grey body colour, aerodynamically designed single-frame grille, LED three-dimensional main headlights, turbine-look air vents and air conditioning controls, drive select with dynamic and sport modes, contrasting white and red interior colour scheme, mobile phone WLAN connection, Audi drive select with efficiency mode, MacPherson front suspension and four-link independent rear suspension, 18-inch wheels with 225/35R18 tires, 312 mm diameter brake discs, electromechanical steering with speed-sensitive power assistance, magnetorheological shock absorbers from Audi R8 and Audi TT.
-The vehicle's 0 to 100 km/h acceleration is 7.9 seconds and average CO2 emissions are given as 92g/km.
+The concept's 0 to 100 km/h acceleration is 7.9 seconds, and average CO2 emissions are given as 92 g/km.
 The vehicle's electric-only range is 50 km.

 The vehicle was unveiled at the 2008 Paris Motor Show.

 First generation (8X; 2010)

-The A1 three-door went on sale in most markets in late 2010 following the launch at Wörthersee Tour 2010, followed by the major public launch at the 2010 Paris Motor Show.
+The A1 three-door went on sale in most markets in late 2010, following the launch at Wörthersee Tour 2010, followed by the major public launch at the 2010 Paris Motor Show.
 The car is aimed mostly at young, affluent urban buyers.

 A1 Sportback (2012–2018)

-The five-door version of Audi A1, called "Sportback" by Audi, was unveiled at the 2011 Tokyo Motor Show.
+The five-door version of the Audi A1, called "Sportback" by Audi, was unveiled at the 2011 Tokyo Motor Show.

-Equipment
+Chassis and equipment

 The A1 uses a MacPherson strut front and torsion beam rear suspension.

-In the UK, the A1 trim levels are SE, Sport and S line.
+In the UK, the A1 trim levels are SE, Sport, and S line.
 SE is the base specification, while Sport and S line models also have sport seats, sports suspension and larger wheels, amongst other features.